Canada - U.S. relations

 .

 Canada-U.S. Differences 2.
-Canadians celebrate multi-culturalism, which in practice seems to mean you come here from country "X", and you are welcomed to continue to think of yourself as still in that country with X's hairstyles, clothing, language, religion etc. - to the point where the local, provincial and federal government does many things to accomodate you, like letting you write your drivers test in dozens of different languages.
+Canadians celebrate diversity and multi-culturalism, which in practice seems to mean you come here from country "X", and you are welcomed to continue to think of yourself as still in that country with X's hairstyles, clothing, language, religion etc. - to the point where the local, provincial and federal government does many things to accomodate you, like letting you write your drivers test in dozens of different languages.
 There is, for many people, no strong identifiable Canadian culture that immigrants are encouraged to "become", instead they stay as "Jamaican-Canadians", "Chinese-Canadians" etc. with many emphasizing usually the first word not the second.

 .

-Canada-U.S. Differences 3.
-Americans are more religious.
-Black Americans and White Americans in particular attend church in much greater percentages than Black Canadians and White Canadians.
 Americans have a president who was elected, and re-elected on a platform that made many references to God and the Christian faith - you never hear a Canadian Prime Minister or Provincial Premier end a speech with a line like "so help me God", or "and God Bless Canada"

 .

-Canada-U.S. Differences 4.
-In the U.S., sports are a business, in Canada, sports (or should we just say one sport, hockey) is a passion that competes with religion for the soul of the people.
+- the exception being Hockey which is a national passion that competes with religion for the soul of the people.
 With the long history of Canada hockey success going back to the Russia series in '72 and recently with the Men and Women's gold at the Olympics, Canadians (and rightfully so) feel they are the complete master's of this sport on the planet.
-For a large percentage of Canadians, especially in rural Canada and small villages, the local hockey rink is the centre
+For a large percentage of Canadians, especially in rural Canada and small villages, the local hockey rink is the centre of life.

 .